By AAA of Western and Central New York

 •If you are sleepy or have consumed alcohol, step away from cooking and designate a "driver" to take the lead.

 •Keep dishtowels, oven mitts, paper products and other flammable materials away from heat.

-•Play it safe this season and make sure your home is protected.
-For more information about home or renters insurance, call your AAA insurance agent or 888-671-7044, or visit your local branch.
+Play it safe this season and make sure your home is protected.
+For more information about home or renters insurance, call an AAA insurance agent at 888-671-7044 or visit a local branch.

 As upstate New York's largest member services organization, AAA Western and Central New York provides more than 870,000 members with travel, insurance, financial and automotive-related services.
 Since its founding in 1902, AAA has been a leading advocate for the safety and security of all travelers.
 Visit AAA at www.AAA.com.